 • Record your sightings, or lack of sightings.
 You can survey anytime, in any Pinyon-Juniper woodland or adjacent area.

-Coming soon, volunteers will be able to adopt a 1 KM transect either on a road or trail and agree to visit it 3x/year to look for Pinyon Jays.
-The protocol (using the smart phone) remains the same, what is different is returning to the same, pre-determined place multiple times.
-Watch your inbox for more details.
+For the first time, volunteers registered in Great Basin Bird Obervatory's data hub under Audubon Southwest group (ASW) can adopt a 1 KM transect either on a road or trail and agree to visit three times a year to look for Pinyon Jays.
+The protocol (using the smart phone) remains the same, what is different isreturning to the same, pre-determined place multiple times, and using a different (but still free phone app), Field Maps.
+Currently, only availble in Arizona, there are 11 "trails" available for adoption, each selected by land managers as priorities for survey.
+Join us at the Flagstaff workshop for more information about the new component.

 Supporting Organizations: